mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/8-E2E-Task-management.md

 Steps:

-1. On Mobile app, open the channel
+1. On Mobile app, open the channel.
-2. Verify the Playbook Run appears on the Channel header
+2. Verify the Playbook Run appears on the Channel header.
-3. Click on the Icon
+3. Click on the Icon.
-4. Verify the Playbook runs page opens
+4. Verify the Playbook runs page opens.

-**Step 2**

-Test accessing runs via channel info menu

-Steps:

-1. Click on channel header to open Channel info screen
-2. Verify `Playbook runs` option is displayed.
-3. Verify Number of runs is displayed.
-4. Click on the Playbook option.
+5. Click on Playbook option.
-5. Verify the Playbook runs page opens
+6. Verify the `In progress` and `Finished` tabs are displayed.
+7. Expand an `In progress` playbook.
+8. Check off all the task status indicators.
+9. Verify if Run is finished and the Playbook moves from In progress tab to Finished.